 Just because your injury doesn’t seem big, doesn’t make it less likely to be a successful lawsuit.
 An injury is an injury and malpractice is malpractice.
 A doctor’s negligence — even a seemingly small error — can cause all sorts of unforeseeable future medical issues.
 Even if your injuries are small, your case should be successful as long as you can prove negligence.

 What Kinds of Damages Can You Sue A Doctor For?

-You can recover many different types of damages when suing a doctor.
-These include general damages (for pain and suffering, loss of future income), and special damages (medical bills, loss of past income).
-Sometimes, victims can recover punitive damages when they prove that their health care providers knew that their actions were harmful.
+Sometimes, victims can recover punitive damages.
+They’re able to when they prove that their health care providers knew that their actions were harmful.

 Now that we’ve covered the reasons, let’s address some of the most commonly asked questions about suing doctors.

 Do doctors lie to patients, and what do I do if my doctor lies to me?

 Sadly, lies are fairly commonplace in the doctor-patient relationship.
 Many doctors tell half-truths, minimize problems, or give over simplified explanations.
 Studies have shown that many outright lie or hide mistakes.
 If you believe your doctor is lying to you, consider speaking with a medical malpractice lawyer to figure out your options.
 You may be pleasantly surprised with your rights.

 How do I file a lawsuit against a doctor?

 The easiest answer to this question?
 Go straight to the source.
 Call the best medical malpractice lawyer in your area and find out if you have a case, and what needs to be done if you do.
 Easy peasy.
 That said, the first step will be to report the doctor to your state’s medical complaint board.
 Second, you’ll start the investigation with your lawyer, and then third, file your malpractice suit against the doctor.
 Here’s our guide to filing a malpractice lawsuit.